bryce-pilcher/bryce-pilcher.github.io/README.md

 # Bryce Pilcher

-Bryce is a graduate student at North Carolina State University.
-He will complete a Master's of Computer Science in May of 2017 with a focus in Networking.
+Bryce is a Software Engineer at [Elder Research, Inc](https://www.elderresearch.com/).
+He completed a Master's of Computer Science in May of 2017 with a focus in Networking.
 Bryce completed his undergraduate studies at NCSU as well with a focus in networking and security.
 View his [LinkedIn Profile](https://www.linkedin.com/in/brycepilcher/).

-#### Currently Enrolled Courses:
-* CSC 776 - Network Performance and Evaluation
-* CSC 591 - (Special Topics) Reliable Software Systems

 #### Completed Graduate Courses:
 * CSC 570 - Computer Networks